capitalch/trace/tracking.md

-2.03 In Journals Debits not equals credits being possible 2.04 In Inventory--> Brands--> edit: when you close the dialog it blows up 2.05 Seen in case of receipts same auto_ref_no generated twice
+2.03 In Journals Debits not equals credits being possible 2.04 In Inventory--> Brands--> edit: when you close the dialog it blows up 2.05 Seen in case of receipts same auto_ref_no generated twice 2.06 purchase entry unable to enter gst price of an item

 ## Maintainance
 1.30 Github release management